csu-ucas/Kits/README.md

 the task for users to create

 ## Scheduler
-Scheduler the order of the tasks and so on
+schedule the order of the tasks and so on